dvollrath/StudyGuide/population/pollution.md

 ---
 title: Pollution and growth
-parent: Growth with natural resources
-grand_parent: Population and Resources
+parent: Population and Resources
-nav_order: 1
+nav_order: 3
 ---

 # Pollution and Growth